Malcolm X Doc Prompts 'Reexamination' Of Iconic Leader's Assassination Investigation

 The outcome of the district attorney's preliminary review "will inform the office regarding what further investigative steps may be undertaken," Frost said.

-The documentary series follows what's become a lifelong passion for historian and director Abdur-Rahman Muhammad as he attempts to debunk the official account of who was responsible for Malcolm X's assassination.
+The documentary series follows what's become a lifelong passion for historian Abdur-Rahman Muhammad as he attempts to debunk the official account about the perpetrators of Malcolm X's assassination.

 "The first time I saw those bullet wounds, I thought, 'Why doesn't someone want to get to the bottom of this?'
 So I started asking questions. ...
 What is the real story?"
 Muhammad says in the first episode.